 That is, until this week when, in a dramatic reversal that’s been underplayed in the media, the mayor effectively switched sides, withdrew the exclusive contract with Lexington Square and has even started talking about a “smaller scope” and “a diverse group of developers” for the site.

-Millions Allocated for Tax Breaks, Demolition
+Tax Breaks, Demolition

 This comes from the same mayor who approved a $22 million PILOT tax break to the developer last December and, perhaps more importantly, agreed to sell the parcel for just $2.85 million – $19 million below the appraised value when the city first entered into an agreement with Lexington Square in 2007.